brython-dev/brython/www/doc/en/test.md

 A simple time-travel step back and forth debugger is implimented [here](../../tests/debugger.html)

-As of this writing it is not full featured and supports online line step You will find documentation on how each function in the debugger works (in case you want to build on it)
+As of this writing it is not full featured and supports only line step.
+You will find documentation on how each function in the debugger works (in case you want to build on it)

 Currently only python language specific programs are suported.